*FTC Disclosure - If you make a purchase through a link on this site, we receive a small commission at no extra cost to you.*

 It's a tongue and cheek reference to the lace embroidery that women

 covering under ceremonial robes and gowns.
-Lingerie undergarments were not
+Undergarments were purely functional and not

-used as a way to enhance a woman’s body or draw attention to it.
+used in any way to enhance a woman’s body or draw attention to it.

 - During the

-how the size of a woman’s waist corresponded to her position in
+how the size of a woman’s waist corresponded to her position within the aristocratic entourage.

 century women’s fashions softened to empire waist styles and

 required a more relaxed style of corset.